Induaditya3/fiddling/compile/README.md

 ```bash
 ldd ./prog
 ```
 We might wonder how does the compiler know where to look for those *.so* (dynamic libraries which are loaded at runtime).
 Actually location for those libraries are stored in special **PATH** variable of linux (analgous environment variable exist in Windows).
-It many addresses separated by colon **:** .
+It stores many addresses separated by colon **:** .